Why Cross-Training Exercises are Important During Marathon Training

 Swimming can help reduce common running injuries while improving cardiovascular performance.
 It is an effective resistance training for your legs without the pounding of running.
 Swimming reduces pressure on the body’s weight-bearing joints, which minimizes stress on muscles, tendons and ligaments.
 As long as it’s not performed at a high intensity, swimming is an excellent way to recover from long runs.
 Depending on your ability, swimming for 35 – 45 minutes will provide benefit without exhaustion.

 Cycling is an excellent cross-training & recovery exercise for runners.
-The benefits of cycling for runners are outlined in this article.
+I have a stationary bike and use YouTube videos & manually increase/decrease tension as I follow along.
 Cycling is relatively easy on an athlete’s joints, tendons and muscles.
 It can be completed on a stationary or wheeled bike.
 Like swimming, cycling can help a runner stay active during injury recovery.
 For injuries like stress fractures, cycling can be completed (along with other low impact activities) as a part of an active recovery plan.
 Riding a bike strengthens legs and can provide a solid aerobic workout without the impacts of running.
 Cycling can be completed on a stationary bike or on the road.
 I recommend one of 2 stationary bike activities.
 40 – 45 minutes at varying speeds so heart rate varies from 65 – 80%.
 Another is a alternating workout with 1 minute on the bike with 1 minute of various bodyweight + dumbbells.
 I call this 50 minute workout, “bike blast.”

 Pilates is a low intensity physical activity that improves breathing, posture, flexibility and mobility.
 Pilates is a low impact exercise that can help athletes gain strength and flexibility.
 Doing Pilates for 30-45 minutes per session makes for an ideal cross-training session.
 Here’s a good pilates routine for runners.